Ear candles are a topic for hot debate. But they’ve been used medicinally for centuries; so what’s the lowdown?

 The topic of ear candles and candling generates hot debate between devotees of the practice and people who place their faith in hard scientific evidence.

-However, this ancient remedy clearly benefits its users.
+However, users insist this ancient remedy clearly benefits them.
 For example, the warmth generated by the candle can soften the wax, thereby enabling the body to get rid of it more easily in a natural way.
 The main benefit claimed by people who are regular users of ear candles is the release of stress, negative energy and anxiety that they experience.
 It all comes down to personal choice – the reasons people use ear candles are as varied as people themselves.
 Certainly, by far the majority of users enjoy the experience and happily recommend it to others.

 Ear candles may also alleviate earache, sinus infections, sinusitis, vertigo caused by blocked ears and tinnitus (ringing or noises in the ears).